GrupEstructuraElectronicaSimetria/cosymlib/README.md

 Installation instructions
 ---------------------------------------------------------
 1. Requirements
-Python 2.7 or higher
+    - Python 2.7 or higher
-Matplotlib
+    - Matplotlib
-numpy
-arparse
+    - Numpy
+    - Arparse
+    - PyYaml

 2. Download the source code and place it in the installation directory